 Dan Watson & Christina Serra – This is the Point

 Dan and Christina are parents seeking a way for their disabled son to share his voice.
 Tony is a non-verbal adult with lots to say.
 Liz is his firecracker partner full of conviction.
 Through a series of staged conversations and theatrical re-enactments, these two couples draw from their personal lives to explore and debate questions of representation, the nature of companionship and how people of different abilities can connect with each other on equal terms.

 Jess Dobkin is an internationally-renowned performance artist.
 In Residency, Jess developed The Magic Hour — a solo performance art work that uses magic as a medium to explore sexual violence, trauma and transformation.
 Using themes and devices of magic and ritual, from conventional entertainment to anarchic enchantments, the work challenges the boundaries of what is deemed public and private, hidden and revealed, to make visible what is not seen.
 She is collaborating on the project with Stephen Lawson and other artists.

 Email: Jess Dobkin, Twitter: @jessdobkin, Facebook: jessdobkin

-A theatre director Philip McKee and his collaborators are working on a radical adaptation of The Oresteia trilogy.
+A theatre director Philip McKee and his collaborators created a radical adaptation of The Oresteia trilogy.
 The artists are simultaneously actors, characters, animators and technicians in this portrait of violence and retribution.

-Playwright Andrew Kushnir, director Alan Dilworth and the Project: Humanity team are developing Small Axe, a new piece of documentary theatre, investigating the intersection of homophobia and racism and looking at injustice, complicity and permission.
+Playwright Andrew Kushnir, director Alan Dilworth and the Project: Humanity team developed Small Axe, a new piece of documentary theatre, investigating the intersection of homophobia and racism and looking at injustice, complicity and permission.